Azure Rights Management Deployment Roadmap

-Perform the following steps to prepare for, implement, and manage Rights Management (RMS) for your organization:
+Perform the following steps to prepare for, implement, and manage Azure Rights Management (RMS) for your organization.

 Before you begin using Rights Management, do the following preparation:

 Decide whether you want Microsoft to manage your tenant key (the default), or generate and manage your tenant key yourself (known as bring your own key, or BYOK).
-For more information, see Planning and Operations for Your Windows Azure Rights Management Tenant Key.
+For more information, see Planning and Implementing Your Azure Rights Management Tenant Key.

-Optionally, you can configure usage logging so that you can monitor how your organization is using Rights Management.
+Usage logging so that you can monitor how your organization is using Rights Management.
 You can do this step now, or later.
-For more information, see Logging and Analyzing Windows Azure Rights Management Usage.
+For more information, see Logging and Analyzing Azure Rights Management Usage.